setaman/vue-ellipse-progress/README.md

 - ### `data`

 You can specify 2 or more circles as Objects in an array as `data`.
 For each circle you can use almost every available property.
-It is not necessary to specify all properties, they will be merged with global props and the specified props will overwrite the global.
+It is not necessary to specify all properties, they will be merged with global props, the specified props will overwrite the global.
 The circles are rendered inside each other.

 >❗ Excluded props: **[`lineMode`](#lineMode)**, **[`emptyThickness`](#emptyThickness)**, **[`legend`](#legend)**.
 These properties will be ignored, if `data` is specified.
 The legend of this circle is also not shown.